Stock of the Day

 Investors should be bearish about investing in The Williams Companies, Inc. for these reasons:

-• The current ratio of 0.57 and quick ratio of 0.51 indicate potential liquidity issues, as the company may struggle to cover short-term liabilities with its current assets.
+• The current ratio is below 1, suggesting potential liquidity issues, meaning the company may struggle to meet short-term obligations.

 Recent News